kaxmoglan/the-modern-calligraphy-studio/README.md

 I also used some freely available plugins for additional features like minimum order quantities per user-role and wholesale pricing.

+## Footnote

+Since launching the app, The Modern Calligraphy Studio have changed their name to The Hampshire Calligraphy Studio.

 ## Links

-For further details, visit [Project Details](https://www.maxcoghlan.com/projects/the-modern-calligraphy-studio). and to see the site in action, visit [The Modern Calligraphy Studio](https://www.themoderncalligraphystudio.com).
+For further details, visit [Project Details](https://www.maxcoghlan.com/projects/the-modern-calligraphy-studio). and to see the site in action, visit [The Hampshire Calligraphy Studio](https://www.thehampshirecalligraphystudio.com).